Philosophy For Middle School

 Girls Playing Multiple Sports

 Loveland Lacrosse encourages and is committed to girls playing multiple sports.
-For 9 months a year, girls are 100% free of any lacrosse commitments or obligations.
-During our brief season, however, we do ask everyone to make a concentrated effort to attend all practices and games.
+For over 9 months a year, girls are 100% free of any lacrosse commitments or obligations.
+During our brief season, however, we do ask everyone to attend all practices and games.
 Lacrosse at the Middle School level goes beyond fundamental learning and lays the foundation for set offenses and defenses which are ironed out during practice.
-Girls who miss too many practices can struggle to find their place on the field. ***However, Girls who are available for games at the “B” level will play equally regardless of their ability to participate in practices.
-Regular attendance at practice is expected for those wanting to participate in “A” games.
+Girls who miss practices often struggle to find their place on the field.
+Before registering to play, please consider your availability to prioritize lacrosse Monday-Thursday from late February thru early/mid May (we do take off the week of Loveland Spring Break).

 - Practices start mid-February